Skip to main content

 Local and Cloud Development Environments

-• For users who are not familiar with JavaScript, it can be challenging to use a JavaScript IDE, especially if your computer and tooling systems are not configured for this purpose.
+• For users unfamiliar with JavaScript, it can be challenging to use a JavaScript IDE, especially if your computer and tooling systems are not configured for this purpose.

-• However, if you're familiar with NodeJS and Git and know how to work with npm, it may be more comfortable for you to use a local environment.
+• However, if you're familiar with NodeJS and Git and know how to work with npm, you may find it more comfortable to use a local environment.

 Cloud Codespaces